Is domestic violence best categorized as, divorce law or criminal law?

-Domestic violence consists of any type of emotional, psychological, physical, or sexual abuse used to control another person in a relationship.
+Domestic violence is any form of abuse that is used to control another person in the relationship..

 Unlike sexual harassment or stalking, domestic violence involves an intimate relationship and includes numerous violent behaviors such as threats, name-calling, isolation, withholding of money, actual or threatened physical harm and sexual assault.

-Most domestic violence is committed against women by their male partners, however, it also occurs frequently in lesbian and gay relationships and is common in teenage dating relationships.
+Domestic violence is any form of abuse that is used to control another person in the relationship..
 In a smaller number of cases, men are abused by female partners, however 91% to 95% of all adult domestic violence assaults are perpetrated by men against their female partners.
 In any case, every victim of domestic violence, whether female or male, gay or heterosexual, has the right to legal help.